ivrit/IAHLT-HTB-GUIDELINES/Dependnecy relations in detail.md

 tree

-Note that compound:affix modifiers are usually tagged ADV.
+Note that compound:affix modifiers are usually tagged ADV (very rare exceptions are numerals in a prefix position, tagged NUM).

 #### compound